sync-template

 gh pr list --repo blogic-cz/blogic-template-ts --state merged --search "merged:>YYYY-MM-DD" --limit 50

-Step 3: Categorize changes
+Step 3: Categorize changes for adoption strategy

-Classify each change into one of:
+Classify each change into one category:

 Category Description Action